clintonboys/clintonboys.github.io/_posts/2015-02-13-aus-election-model-8.md

 ---
 layout: post
-title: Forecasting Australian elections II - Clustering electorates by demographic variables
+title: Clustering Australian electorates by demographic variables
 ---

 In this post we'll use census data to cluster Australian federal electorates according to their demographic similarity.
 This is a good exercise for me to use some basic clustering algorithms, and it's a component I'd like to use in my final model.